cosmos/ibc-go/docs/architecture/adr-027-ibc-wasm.md

 ### Negative

-- Light clients written in Rust need to be written in sa ubset of Rust which could compile in Wasm.
+- Light clients written in Rust need to be written in a subset of Rust which could compile in Wasm.
 - Introspecting light client code is difficult as only compiled bytecode exists in the blockchain.